 Garage Door Openers

 Accessibility features like manual and automatic garage door openers add convenience and value for prospective buyers.
-The average cost of garage door openers ranges from $100–$300, with installation an additional $120 to $200.
+The average cost of garage door openers, according to Homewyse, is $220–$330, with installation adding another $220–$420 for a total of $440–$750.
+Multiply that by two if you’re building a 3-car garage with two garage doors.

 Building Permits